lillyxcko/React-Notebook/5-Handy-Concepts.md

 <br>

 ### Pass Objects as Props
-- especially if the object has multiple properties it can become arduous to list out each one in the map( ) function
+- especially if the object has multiple properties it can become arduous to list out each one in the map( ) function.

 Alternative:
 ```
 export default function App() {